Nitrox. A Different Way to Experience Diving

-Nitrox is not new: its origins date back a century, specifically to the time of the First World War, where it was used for military purposes.
-However, Nitrox did not enter the recreational diving community until the early 90s, and its use is widespread today.
+Nitrox isn't new: its origins date back a century, specifically to the First World War period, when it was used for military purposes.
+However, Nitrox didn't enter the recreational diving community until the early 1990s, though its use is now widespread.

 Here you can find some enriched air diving courses.